ibm-cloud-docs/vpc/hpcr-errors.md

    - Name: NO_LOG_CONFIG
    - Message: No log config, logging will be sent to local journald only.
    - Explanation: The contract file does not contain remote logging config.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Adjust the contract according to the schema.
 - **HPL01003E**:
    - Name: INVALID_INGESTION_HOSTNAME
    - Message: The ingestion hostname [{HOSTNAME}] is invalid.
    - Explanation: The ingestion hostname needs to be of the form ^(syslog[^.]*)\.(.+)$.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Adjust the contract according to the schema.
 - **HPL01004E**:
    - Name: INVALID_LOGDNA_INGESTION_CONFIG
    - Message: Validation of the logDNA config for host [{HOSTNAME}] failed with message [{MESSAGE}].
    - Explanation: The logDNA configuration is invalid.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Adjust the contract according to the schema.
 - **HPL01005E**:
    - Name: MISSING_PEM_BLOCK
    - Message: The provided PEM file does not contain a block.
    - Explanation: The PEM data is invalid.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Provide valid PEM data.
 - **HPL01006E**:
    - Name: UNKNOWN_PRIVATE_KEY_TYPE
    - Message: Unknown type of private key.
    - Explanation: The expected type of the private key in a PEM block is unexpected.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Provide valid PEM data.
 - **HPL01007E**:
    - Name: MISSING_SERVER_CERTIFICATE
    - Message: Server certificate is missing.
    - Explanation: The server certificate does not contain a valid x509 certificate.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Provide a valid certificate.
 - **HPL01008E**:
    - Name: MISSING_CLIENT_CERTIFICATE
    - Message: Client certificate is missing.
    - Explanation: The client certificate does not contain a valid x509 certificate.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Provide a valid certificate.
 - **HPL01009E**:
    - Name: MISSING_PRIVATE_KEY
    - Message: Private key is missing.
    - Explanation: The private key for client authentication valid private key.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Provide a valid private key.
 - **HPL01010I**:
    - Name: LOGGING_SETUP_SUCCESSFUL